FactSet Mergerstat/BVR Control Premium Study Frequently Asked Questions (FAQs)

 A: The database uses the following calculation: Implied Minority Discount = 1 - [1/(1 + control premium)]

-An alternate equation that can also be used to determine the Implied Median Minority Discount is (where CP is the Control Premium):
+An alternate equation that can also be used to determine the Implied Median Minority Discount (where CP is the Control Premium) is:

 Implied Median Minority Discount = CP / (1 + CP)

-Q: Is there any theoretical research that affirms that the inverse of a control premium is an implied minority discount - or is this simply accepted in the business valuations profession?
+Q: Is there any theoretical research that affirms that the inverse of a control premium is an implied minority discount - or is this simply accepted in the business valuation profession?